ColleagueRiley/SDL_text/README.md

   bgrect - optional rect for your background if you want to make it difer from your text's rect (auto your text's rect) (both Rect and Image)

+# SDL_Tect functions
+  bool init() - function to initialise yor SDL_Text object (Your code will not work if you don't include this) returns true if it worked and false if there was in error

+  bool draw(SDL_Renderer* renderer) - draws your text/background on the SDL renderer

+# errors
+  the draw/init function are bool so to check if they worked right you can just run

+    if (text.init())
+    or
+    if (text.draw(renderer))

+  void TextGetError() - outputs any SDL/SDL_TTF/SDL_text errors in the terminal